Parenting Pod is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 It’s important to remove your child from the stroller and fold it before you go through the screening process and ensure compliance with security protocols.

-Tips: Consider buying or renting a stroller at your destination or renting a car seat if neccessary
+Tips: Consider buying best travel stroller for flying or renting a stroller at your destination or renting a car seat if neccessary

 Step 3: Take Your Stroller Up to the Gate